mjgartendev/svelte-monaco-playground/README.md

 [ ] Resolve CORS issues with worker bundles for static hosting

+[x] Setup Firebase Auth

-[ ] Setup Firebase Auth to save components
+[ ] Add storage to save components and switch between them

 [ ] Add Function for compiling/SSR of source